wvanderp/notes/Concerts.md

 ---
 tags:
-  - concert
+  - Concert
 ---
-To add new conecrts to this list add a new conecrt note to the concerts forlder use the following template: [[Concert]]
+To add new conecrts to this list add a new conecrt note to the concerts forlder.
+Use the following template: [[Concert]]

 ---